nicholasketo/nicholasketo.github.io/_posts/2023-10-27-Sports Betting Bot using OpenAi.md

 ---

 ## Predicting the outcome of NBA games using Machine Learning
-Using OpenAi, Nba games were modelled.
+Using OpenAi, NBA games were modelled.